nathansobo/monarch/README.md

 As you can see above, the hash can contain records for multiple tables, and is structured as follows: `table_name -> record_id-> column_name -> field_value`.
 Note that the keys are in underscore format rather than camel case.
+This is in the process of changin.
 If a record for a given (table name, id) pair already exists, it will be updated with the new values.
 Otherwise a new record will be created.

 You can also call `Monarch.Repository.update` with an array of CRUD operations.
 This is useful, for example, when you are handling update events delivered via a